datamate-rethink-it/seamate/README.md

-# ATTENTION: seamate is dead, long live seamate!
+# seamate is dead, long live seamate!

-The development of this github-project was stopped.
+The development of this github project was discontinued.
 A new version (compatible with Seafile 6.3 and 7.x) and all future developments can be found at https://www.datamate.org/seafile/seamate.

 ----